 Each Pallottine Foundation of Huntington Grant Initiative has a set application cycle window when an organization can apply for Pallottine Foundation of Huntington funds.
 Applications are only accepted during these specific windows, and an organization only may apply once during each application cycle.

 Can I apply for another Pallottine Foundation of Huntington grant initiative if I currently have an open grant with Pallottine Foundation of Huntington?

-Pallottine Foundation of Huntington will allow organizations to have more than one open grant with Pallottine Foundation of Huntington.
-These open grants may be from the same Initiative if funded in different years or across Initiatives funded in the same or different years.
-Pallottine Foundation of Huntington’s only exception is that current Core Priority Initiative grantees (formerly the Invited Proposal Grant Program) should contact Pallottine Foundation of Huntington before applying for a Core Priority Initiative request.
+Yes.
+The Pallottine Foundation of Huntington will allow organizations to have more than one open grant with the Foundation.
+The Foundation’s only exception is that current Core Priority Initiative grantees must contact the Pallottine Foundation of Huntington before applying for a Core Priority Initiative request.